Facelift in Jackson, MS

 does not extend as far behind the ear as the traditional facelift technique.
 It is best for correcting the sagging jowl area, but less effective for significant sagging neck skin and muscle.
 It typically produces a very natural look with less healing time.
 The ideal candidate for a short incision facelift is typically a bit younger and has less sagging skin than someone who would benefit from a more standard approach.
 The bottom line is that you should consider what the surgeon recommends as the most effective technique for your situation so that you have the best chance at achieving the improvement you are looking for.
 All surgeons want their patients to have a more youthful, rested appearance and to avoid the over-tightened, pulled look that is sometimes seen in older patients, or celebrities (you know who they are!) who have had multiple facelifts.

-A full facelift, in our opinion, includes rejuvenation of the cheeks, jowl and neck areas, but not the eyelids or forehead.
+A full facelift, in our opinion, includes facial enhancement of the cheeks, jowl and neck areas, but not the eyelids or forehead.
 Those areas are rejuvenated by upper and lower blepharoplasty and brow lift, respectively.

 A liquid facelift is the injection of a large volume of filler at multiple locations over the face to achieve a degree of improvement and give the appearance of a facelift.
 It can be effective for the right patient.
 It is rather expensive ($2000- $5000) since multiple syringes of filler are required (4-10) and only lasts for a year or less.
 It does not actually tighten or lift skin, but by the expansion of the upper face it gives the appearance of lifting.